Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 Parking at Lake Louise

-The toughest part of the Beehive hike may not actually be the hike itself for you, but instead it will be to score parking at Lake Louise.
-Using the Parks Canada Park and Ride System (the Lake Louise shuttle) rather than fighting for parking at Lake Louise in the summer is best.
+The toughest part of the Beehive hike may not be the hike itself but scoring parking at Lake Louise.
+It is best to use the Parks Canada Park and Ride System (the Lake Louise shuttle) rather than fighting for parking in the summer.

 Cell Service at Lake Louise

-You can get a cell signal at Lake Louise, though not at Lake Agnes.
+You can get a cell signal at Lake Louise, though it’s not great at Lake Agnes.
 That being said, I have received text messages at the Little Beehive and Big Beehive.

 Advice on Hikes in the Canadian Rockies